kurtschelfthout/substack-pbt/README.md

 # MiniPBT

-This is the example code for the series of posts on property-based testing on my Substack, [Get Code](https://getcode.substack.com/).
+This is the example code for the series of posts on property-based testing on my blog, [Get Code](https://getcode.substack.com/).

-There are several variations of a minimal property-based testing library, designed for simplicity and readability.
+You'll find several variations of a minimal property-based testing library, designed for simplicity and readability.

 I've tested it with Python 3.9, no other dependencies necessary.